PaulioRandall/p21/README.md

 # P23

-A simple tool for adding parsable metadata as comments within Svelte components.
+A simple tool for adding parsable and referenceablecomments within Svelte components.

 ## Made to be Plundered